 In an overbite situation, the upper front teeth extend out over the lower front teeth often times causing the lower front teeth to bite into the roof of the mouth.

 Proper chewing is impacted by an open bite, in which the upper and lower front teeth do not overlap.
 Open bites may be caused by habits such as thumb sucking or tongue thrusting.

 Dental midlines that do not match are evident when the back bite does not fit and match appropriately.
 This may negatively impact jaw and proper dental function.

 Dr. Bailey always strives to provide safe and comfortable care for all patients.
-Orthodontic emergencies are rare, but if were one to happen we are available to you for help.
-You should call our office if you or your child is experiencing severe tooth pain that you are not able to take care of yourself.
+Orthodontic emergencies are rare, but if one were to happen, we are available to help you.
+Please call our office immediately if you or your child is experiencing severe tooth pain that you are unable to take care of yourself.

-In most cases, many problems that you might experience at home you can be handled by yourself with proper care.
-If you are able to alleviate pain at home, it is still important that you notify our office if you have a broken appliance.
-This way, we can schedule an appointment to fix the appliance without disrupting your treatment plan.
-Some of the most common problems that you may encounter would be:
+In most cases, many problems you might experience can be handled at home with proper care.
+If you are able to alleviate pain at home it is still important that you notify our office in the occurrence of a broken appliance, so that we may schedule an appointment to fix the appliance without disrupting your treatment plan.
+Some of the most common problems that you may encounter could be:

 After you get your braces on, you might feel some general soreness in your mouth and your teeth may be tender to biting pressures for three to five days.
 You can relieve this pain by rinsing your mouth with a warm saltwater mouthwash.
 If the tenderness is severe, you can take aspirin or whatever you would normally take for a headache or similar pain.